 Educational Events &Workshops

-Natural resources and environmental conservation education is at the forefront of everything we do at the Gallatin Conservation District.
+Natural resource and environmental education is at the forefront of everything we do at the Gallatin Conservation District.
 The EOC provides us, and the community, with a beautiful outdoor learning space where GCD staff conducts a variety of educational workshops and events for all ages throughout the year.
 Workshop topics vary depending on the time of year, community interests, and what is going on in the world.

 The Education and Outreach Center does not refer to one single building, but to an entire outdoor space whose main purpose is to demonstrate different types of conservation landscaping, native plant communities, and sustainable gardening methods (including composting and native gardening techniques).
 Educational signage and plant ID cards are posted throughout the gardens.

 Community Gathering Space